 Learning Management System - MOODLE3, maintained by the TUM platform.
-Learning activities for each topic were provided to ensure the students' knowledge development, in the form of quizzes, mini-research tasks, and group discussions of tasks and possible solutions to lab problems.
+Learning activities for each topic were provided to ensure the students' knowledge development, in the form of guizzes, mini-research tasks, and group discussions of tasks and possible solutions to lab problems.

 The laboratory works were performed in a face-to-face environment using special software Cisco Packet Trace for the simulation of the network configuration and tasks.
 Packet Tracer was created by Cisco Systems and is provided for free distribution to faculty, students, and graduates who are or have participated in the Cisco Academy program (Network Academy, 2020).
 It is an intelligent networking technology teaching and learning tool that allows learners to build simple and complex networks, investigate how networks function, perform different tasks settled in virtual labs and practice solutions to real life problems.
-This software allowed students to design models of virtual networks, to monitor the transfer of data through the networks, to describe and save the outputs, to collaborate with their classmates, to ask questions, to discuss algorithms for solving constrain problems settled as learning and assessment tasks.
+This software allowed students to design models of virtual networks according to the lab requirements, to visualize the graphical representations of these networks, to monitor the transfer of data through the networks, to describe and save the outputs, to collaborate with their classmates, to ask questions, to discuss algorithms for solving constrain problems settled as learning and assessment tasks.